The-Marcy-Lab-School/personal-pokedex/README.md

 In order for your data to persist, you will be POSTing to the same URL `http://localhost:4000/pokemon`.

 Remember, for JSON Server, you will need to include a `Content-Type: application/json` header.
 For the body of the request, see the data structure of the existing pokemon as an exmple.

+### Tip" Remember Controlled Components

+Every time you see a form or input of any type, store that value in state!

+## Bonus:

+Add a feature to **additionally** filter pokemon by the HP amount.
+You can use any type of input, but we reccommend using a [range input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range).